AeroPress Vs French Press Coffee Makers: In Depth Comparison and WHat’s Better?

 Unlike other coffee makers, French Press only uses metal filters.
 These filters let most of the coffee oils pass through and give the coffee a unique and stronger mouthfeel.

-Pros of French Press over Aeropress
+What are the Pros of French Press over Aeropress?

 • French Press makes a rich cup of coffee with a stronger mouthfeel and is full of coffee oils (As there are no paper filters involved).